mtint/autonity-docs/source/deploy/index.rst

 Deployments
 ====================

-You can deploy an Autonity network using docker-compose or a kubernetes cluster
+You can deploy an Autonity network using docker-compose or a kubernetes cluster.

 .. toctree::
    :maxdepth: 2